tokuhirom/PLON/README.md

     a \\x{XXXX} escape sequence.

-    If $enable is false, then the encode method will not escape Unicode characters unless required by the PLSON syntax or other flags.
+    If $enable is false, then the encode method will not escape Unicode characters unless required by the PLON syntax or other flags.
 This results in a faster and more compact format.

-        PLSON->new->ascii(1)->encode([chr 0x10401])
+        PLON->new->ascii(1)->encode([chr 0x10401])
         => ["\x{10401}"]

-# PLSON Spec
+# PLON Spec

-- PLSON only supports UTF-8.
-Serialized PLSON string must be UTF-8.
+- PLON only supports UTF-8.
+Serialized PLON string must be UTF-8.
-- PLSON string must be eval-able.
+- PLON string must be eval-able.

 # LICENSE